 Yet, in between misbehaving in school and around the neighborhood, Canon grew more curious about God and interested in merging his growing faith with his desire to rap.
 Hoping to finally have the opportunity to bridge the two, Canon began attending a church called The House where Hip Hop shaped the culture and the service.
 Within a year, under the guidance of the lead pastor and several others, Canon had left behind his childish ways, was performing regularly and had an ever-growing desire to know more about the Lord.

-After high school, he left Illinois and came to Memphis to attend Bible College.
-He had also met Lecrae when he visited The House, so when he came to the South, Canon linked up with him, Pro, Chad Jones and others in Tennessee.
-He eventually had to leave school for financial reasons, but the knowledge and wisdom he was gaining from being in community with older brothers allowed him to grow beyond that of his formal education.
-And although he was now surrounded by budding rappers, his focus was on maturing in the faith; but they soon encouraged him to take all he was learning and share it through music.
-Canon took their advice and in 2009 dropped The Great Investment mixtape, which hit the Internet a year later to favorable reviews and caught the attention of listeners around the world.
-He has since been featured on Lecrae’s Rehab: The Overdose and several Reflection Music projects, as well as currently serving as hype man for Lecrae as he tours the country.
+After high school, Canon left Illinois and headed to Memphis to attend Bible college.
+Having previously met Lecrae at The House, when Canon moved South, he linked up with the Reach Records frontman, Derek Minor, Chad Jones and others in Tennessee.
+He eventually had to leave school, and although he was now surrounded by budding rappers, Canon’s focus was still on maturing in the faith.
+But his mentors encouraged him to take all he’d experienced and learned and share it through music.
+Canon took their advice and in 2009 dropped “The Great Investment” mixtape, which went viral and garnered favorable reviews and caught the attention of listeners around the world.
+His mixtape was followed by a feature on Lecrae’s Rehab: The Overdose, and he began touring the world with Lecrae before officially signing with Reflection Music Group in 2011.